-What you need to know about the Sainsbury’s/Nectar Double Up and why it’s just another reason I don’t like Nectar.
+What you need to know about the Sainsbury’s/Nectar Double Up and why it’s just another reason I’m not a fan of Nectar.

 Some articles on the blog contain affiliate links, which provide a small commission to help fund the blog.
 However, they won’t affect the price you pay or the blog’s independence.
 Read more here.

 Once more the loyalty card and supermarket partnership are holding a Double Up deal on points in November.
-This year it runs from Monday 12th November until Sunday 18th November 2018
+This year it will run in Sainsbury’s stores from Wednesday 13th November until Tuesday 19th November 2019.

-You can exchange your points for vouchers from Monday 29th October until Sunday 4th November (online only) and Monday 5th until Sunday 18th November
+You will be able to exchange your points for vouchers from Monday 30th October until Sunday 5th November (online only) and then from Monday 6th until Tuesday 19th November on the app.

 What is Nectar Double Up?